pietvanzoen/piet.me/_posts/blog/2016-03-20-lodash-knockout-and-functional-programming-with-kompose.md

 });
 // => [55, 41, 30, undefined]
 ~~~

-:(
+We have to use a conditional to get around our `null` problem, which adds complexity, which makes the code less readable.

-And so that our array is always up to date we'll probably want a computed observable:
+Since we're using knockout, we probably want this to be a computed observable, so that the value we get is always up to date with our `people` array.

 ~~~js
 var peopleAgeYears = ko.pureComputed(function () {